Sivaan66/Project---Pizza_sales/README.md

 LIMIT 1;
 ```
 ### 5.List the top 5 most ordered pizza types along with their quantities.
+Thiss tells the top five most loved pizza types that customers ordered.
+Knowing the size and type of loved pizzas will help boost the sales.
 ``` sql
 SELECT
     pizza_types.name,